 Also I should mention this “reflection” I mentioned was actually me mentioning reading a comment on the recipe suggesting “searing” and noting I didn’t know what it was.
-In fact I described “skewering” when telling H about the hidden key to the recipe and he had to tell me what “searing” actually was.
+In fact I described “skewering” when telling my husband about the hidden key to the recipe and he had to tell me what “searing” actually was.

 The pot roast would have complimented by my homegrown carrots and potatoes.
 However, my carrots are…on the small side and my potatoes have blight.